Description of the test

 You may be asked to stay for observation after the test to allow any medications you have taken to wear off.
 In addition, you may still feel drowsy and experience cramping and bloating (which is usually relieved by passing gas).
 You should be able to return to your normal diet after the test, but follow any instruction from your doctor.
 Drink plenty of liquids to replace the fluids that were lost from using laxatives.

 After the test, you should have someone drive you home (or accompany you on public transportation) unless you were not sedated.
-If you were sedated, you must not drive or operate machinery for 24 hours.
+If you were sedated, you must not drive or operate machinery for the duration advised by your doctor.

 If you experience or notice any of the following after the test, contact your doctor immediately: